JoppyFurr/Sneptile/README.md

 Bit 11 indicates that the sprite palette is being used (default).

-Note that, for now: --panels will only work when using mode-4 and de-duplication.
+Note that, for now: --panels will only work when using mode-4.

 ## TMS99xx Mode-0 and Mode-2